-The main deficiency of the work we have presented here is that we manually selected the parameters d_i (the radii of the exemplar neighborhoods) and the thresholds θ_i (the activation thresholds below which the constituent level is chosen).
+One aspect of the work we have presented here which could benefit from further examination is the manual selection of the parameters d (the radii of the exemplar neighborhoods) and the thresholds θ (the activation thresholds below which the constituent level is chosen).
 Obviously, the performance of the model depends on the values of these parameters.
 If the radius in the grammaticality model is too large, then even ungrammatical sentences will be judged grammatical (assuming a sufficiently small θ).
 However, we believe that these parameters can be estimated from the distribution of exemplars.
-For example, the distances of ungrammatical sentences from the nearest neighbor are much larger that that of grammatical sentences.
+For example, the distances of ungrammatical sentences from the nearest neighbor are much larger than those of grammatical sentences.
 We are currently exploring density estimation as one possible solution to this problem.
 In addition, although the syllable data here are simulated, parallel work with this model, employing the Schweitzer and Möbius (2004) corpus, has yielded z-score results in keeping with their findings.

-Acknowledgments
+8 Acknowledgments